 The container where AM runs requires a certificate in order to set up secure connections.
-You can install CA-signed or self-signed certificates in the container where AM runs.
-Remember that you must configure your applications to trust your self-signed certificates.
+You can install either CA-signed or self-signed certificates in the container where AM runs, although you should have in mind that you will need to configure your applications to trust your self-signed certificates.